isthatcentered/yarn-workspaces-cheat-sheet/README.md

   }, ... }
 ```

-## Nohoist
+## Nohoist: Fixing dependency errors
-There are chances you will end up with an error of this kind `A different version of {package_name} was detected higher up in the tree` (this one is from create-react-app preflight checks).
+Chances are one day you'll end up with an error of this kind: `Module not found` or `A different version of {package_name} was detected higher up in the tree`.

-If nothing else helps, add SKIP_PREFLIGHT_CHECK=true to an .env file in your project.
+That means the sharing of {package_name} isn't working out.

-You can use the [`nohoist`](https://yarnpkg.com/blog/2018/02/15/nohoist/) option to avoid sharing problematic dependencies between packages.
+Use [`nohoist`](https://yarnpkg.com/blog/2018/02/15/nohoist/) to prevent sharing of specific packages between workspaces.

 ```diff
 # root package.json